 Ratargul Swamp Forest is the only swamp forest located in Bangladesh and one of the few freshwater swamp forests in the world.
 In the previous article, it’s Geography, Ecosystem & Diversity had been discussed.
-In this one, some of the variegated and beneficial trees of Ratargul will be discussed in detail.
+In this one, some of the beauty enhancer and beneficial trees of Ratargul will be discussed in detail.

 - Rosa involucrata (বিশেষ প্রজাতির গোলাপ)